TestCase

 @dataProvider

-This annotation suits when we want to run the testing method multiple times but with different arguments.
-(Not to be confused with the annotation of the same name for files.)
+This annotation is useful when you want to run the test method multiple times with different parameters.
+(Do not confuse it with the annotation of the same name for test files.)

 public function getLoopArgs()